 Different kinds of artifacts have been identified in data files from pre-launch testing as well as on-orbit operations.
-This article will point you to the current support information to understand these effects.
+This article points you to the current support information to understand these effects.

-See also: A separate set of articles describing JWST Calibration Pipeline Caveats
+See also: A separate set of articles under JWST Calibration Pipeline Caveats

-This article will be updated frequently as new information becomes available.
+This article will be updated as new information becomes available.

 Snowballs are attributed to particularly prominent cosmic ray impacts on the near IR detectors in various JWST instruments.
-A saturated core is surrounded by a multicomponent halo effect, as shown in the accompanying article.
+A saturated core is surrounded by a multicomponent halo effect, as described in the article Snowball Artifact.
 Proper dithering may help minimize the impacts.

 Instrument-specific features and caveats

-Each science instrument's documentation contains a "Features and Caveats" page for their particular instrument that provides information about which users should be aware.
-The following list provides quick access to these instrument-specific articles.
+Each science instrument's documentation contains a "Features and Caveats" article for their particular instrument that provides information about which users should be aware.
+The full list can be found in the Instrument-Specific Features and Caveats article.